byDagor/Dagor-Brushless-Controller/README.md

 Navigate to this directory and replace the file with [this](Dependencies/mcpwm.h).

 ### 2.4 The firmware
+The [firmware](Firmware/D021F022/D021F022.ino) has a particular name that describes which board revision it belongs to and which version of firmware it is.
+The name will look something like this:
+>DXXXFXXX
+For example, D021F022 means firmware version 2.2 for Dagor Controller 2.1.

-Download the [firmware](Firmware/D021F022/D021F022.ino) and open it on your Arduino IDE; there are a few parameters that you will have to tweak for your set-up, the main ones are:
+Download the [firmware](Firmware/D021F022/D021F022.ino) and open it on Arduino IDE; there are a few parameters that have to be tweaked for each individual set-up, the main ones are:
 ```c++
 //#######_USER VARIABLES_#######
 byte pp = 7;                  //BLDC motor number of pole pairs